- What We Do

 Why is establishing jurisdiction for divorce in England and Wales important?
 Because it is a pre-requisite to either party of the marriage to bring financial claims here relating to the divorce.
 England and Wales are often referred to as the ‘divorce capital’ of Europe; our laws focus on sharing, needs and fairness, which is often in contrast to some other European countries which operate a separate marital property regime (what you bring in to a marriage, you take out).

-Gemma Garratt is a Senior Associate based in Brighton and London and specialises in international family law.
-If you have questions related to jurisdiction post Brexit, please contact Gemma here.
+Harriet Gibson is an Associate Solicitor based in our London team which specialises in international family law.
+If you have questions related to jurisdiction post Brexit, please contact Harriet here.